pengdrop/solveme/README.md

 Demo Website: <http://211.239.124.233:20813/>

-## How to setup?
+## How to set-up?

 ```
 # in main server
-docker run -it -p 20813:80 --name solveme ubuntu /bin/bash
+docker run -it -p {website_port}:80 --name solveme ubuntu /bin/bash
 ```

 ```